New to Saint Agnes? Welcome!

 The Welcome Team’s goal is to enthusiastically greet every new parishioner, and to make them feel welcomed and encouraged to grow in faith and experience the sacraments.
 The Welcome Team also serves as a resource for how to get involved in parish life and how to learn more about our Catholic Faith.
 Whether you are new to Arlington, new to Saint Agnes or even new to the Catholic faith, we are here to help you feel at home!

-If you haven’t officially registered yet with the parish, please completing the Parish Registration Form and you will then be able to receive all news and information about Saint Agnes and our faith family.
+If you haven’t officially registered yet with the parish, please complete the Parish Registration Form and you will then be able to receive all news and information about Saint Agnes and our faith family.

 We have been in your shoes.
 We were the “new kids” on the block not long ago and there were some natural hurdles to getting our feet wet.
 Our job as the Welcome Team is to help you acclimate to the parish.
 Our plan with these welcome emails is to get you up to speed on the happenings at Saint Agnes as if you have been here for years.

-Click here to sign up for our monthly eNewsletter, The Saint Agnes Signal.
+Click here to sign up for our quarterly eNewsletter, The Saint Agnes Signal.
 Be the first to find out all of our current activities, news and articles from the pastor, service opportunities, recent highlights, what’s on the horizon and new ways to get involved.
 We give you a glimpse into what parish life at Saint Agnes is like so hopefully you are more comfortable or inclined to getting involved or joining a new group.

 New Parishioner Welcome Brunch and Dinners